 The Stixrud Group, LLC provide neuropsychological evaluations for children, adolescents, and adults.

-Your first telephone call to the office will probably be answered by an administrative assistant.
-She will do several things:
+Your first telephone call to the office will probably be answered by an administrative assistant who will:

-- First, she will collect some information including name, date of birth, address, and so on.
+- First, collect some information including name, date of birth, address, and so on.

-- Second, she will mail you a packet of information about our services.
+- Second, mail you a packet of information about our services.

 Common questions answered during telephone consultation: